What Are The Most Substantial Damages Awarded In A Malpractice Settlement?

 Lost Earnings

 Fortunately, in successful medical malpractice claims, you may be able to recover all of your lost wages.
-You may need to provide your attorney with wage slips and tax returns to evidence this.
+You may need to provide your attorney with wage slips and tax returns to prove this.

 If the injuries you have suffered are so serious that you can never return to work in the same capacity again, your attorney may need to work with financial experts who can help them calculate what you should be compensated for to cover you for a lifetime of lost earning potential.